patrick-levesque/herd-xdebug-toggler/README.md

 ## Features

 - Enable or disable the Xdebug extension for the current project's PHP version using the command palette.
-- Automatically detects breakpoint changes and toggle the Xdebug extension for the current project's PHP version.
+- Automatically detects breakpoint changes or debug sessions and toggles the Xdebug extension for the current project's PHP version.
 - Restarts Herd services seamlessly when required to apply changes.
+- Customizable detection modes: Choose between detecting breakpoint changes or debug sessions to toggle Xdebug.

 ## Requirements